jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 # ai-vibe-coding-rules-and-recipes
-A collection of good prompts and instructions and recipes that you can point your AI agent at instead of having to copy/paste it
+A collection of good prompts and instructions and recipes that you can point your AI agent at instead of having to copy/paste it.

+Think of it as an abstraction on top of your agent.
+So you can give your agent an instruction set ie: "Follow the X method".
+And it'll automatically become a dev who follows those methodolgois.
+That's an all-in approach.
+OR you can pick and choose.
+Similar to linting rulesets...
+Linting for AI?

 ## AI vibe coding workflows